This blog may contain affiliate links. Read our disclosure policy for more info.

-In my opinion, enjoying an afternoon at Sri Lanka’s most famous afternoon tea is a must.
+In my opinion, enjoying an afternoon at Sri Lanka’s most famous afternoon tea is a must on any Sri Lanka itinerary.
 But what is it and how much does it cost?
 Do you need to book?

 In this blog, I’ll answer all that and give you the review you need to add it to your Sri Lanka bucket list!

 So, what is the Grand Hotel High Tea in Nuwara Eliya?

 The High Tea at the Grand Hotel in Nuwara Eliya is a typical British afternoon tea party that happens on the grounds of the hotel.
 It’s an experience as well as a place to enjoy some good quality Sri Lankan tea and finger foods.

 The tea party is on every day between 3:30 pm and 6 pm.
 Bookings are not essential (but advised during busy season) and anyone from the hotel or outside can join.